 - You join a network of new friends

-We’re fortunate on Waiheke to have a great network of warranted Scouting Leaders for our tam?riki.
-While each person brings their own special flavour into the mix, Scouting NZ encourages every Leader to follow specific training programmes.
-Being a Sea Scouting troupe means following water-based trainings in addition to courses for first aid, camping management etc.
+We’re fortunate on Waiheke Island to have a great network of Scouting Leaders for our tamariki.
+While each person brings their own special flavour into the mix, Scouting NZ encourages every Leader to follow specific training programmes, following water-based trainings in addition to courses for first aid, camping management and so on.

 Becoming a Leader

 Thinking about becoming a Leader?
 WONDERFUL – we need you 🙂

 Please get in touch with one of the Leaders to find out more.
 In the meantime, you may find some interesting reading in the booklets below: